GoogleCloudPlatform/firebase-extensions/firestore-genai-chatbot/PREINSTALL.md

 [Learn more about Firebase billing.](https://firebase.google.com/pricing)

-Additionally, this extension uses the PaLM API, which is currently in public preview.
-During the preview period, developers can try the PaLM API at no cost.
-Pricing will be announced closer to general availability.
-For more information on the PaLM API public preview, see the [PaLM API documentation](https://developers.generativeai.google/guide/preview_faq).
+Additionally, this extension uses the Google AI Gemini API.
+For more details on this Gemini API, see the [Gemini homepage](https://ai.google.dev/docs).